 Boy Scouts of America, Troop 1772, Eagle Scout Advisor, Past Scoutmaster, Past Troop Committee Chairman

-David is a native Houstonian and graduate of Bellaire High School.
+David is a native Houstonian and a graduate of Bellaire High School.
 He received his undergraduate degree from the University of Houston and his law degree from South Texas College of Law.
 David works as a transactional real estate attorney with a focus on the telecommunications industry, including the acquisition of easements and leases, title review, and risk assessment related to telecommunications tower sites.
 David also has significant experience representing clients in connection with the acquisition, development, and disposition of property as well as the negotiation of commercial and retail leases.

 Education